 3. Telling the modern story of orcharding and cider making in Wales through the collection of oral histories and digital stories.
 Working with University of South Wales to produce a digital collection accessible online.

 GEECS is leading on stream 3 of the project.

 A collection of oral histories will be recorded and archived.
-These cider maker oral histories, in the form of a combination of video recordings, sound recordings, and transcripts, will be made available through the WPCS website to give audiences a more personal experience and understanding of heritage, and to also ensure that this detail is correctly documented and stored for future generations.
+These cider maker oral histories, in the form of a combination of digital stories and sound recordings, will be made available through the WPCS website to give audiences a more personal experience and understanding of heritage, and to also ensure that this detail is correctly documented and stored for future generations.
 Information about archived material will also be listed online, so that it is researchable and easily accessible, i.e. links to St Fagans, Peoples Collection Wales, local record offices etc. A project report will be completed and made publicly available.
 A mobile exhibition will be housed with the Welsh Perry and cider Society to ensure the project findings are widely disseminated.
 It is also anticipated that a number of peer reviewed articles will report the findings of the project.